Call for Artists: The JJC Artist in Residence at MICA

 Selection Process

 The goal of this Open Call is to select two (2) artists based on qualifications, artistic vision, and experience.
-The artists will be selected by a four-person jury, comprising a representative from each the JJC, the BMA, and MICA, as well as the Artist in Residence from the summer 2022 Residency.
+The artists will be selected by a five-person jury, comprised of one representative from each partnering organization, the JJC, the BMA, and MICA, as well the two previous Artists-in-Residence from the summer 2024 Residency.
 In early April, the jury will convene to select awardees.
-The selected artists will be notified in mid-April and will begin their residency on June 5, 2023.
+The selected artists will be notified by early May and will begin their residency on June 2, 2025.

 Timeline